RosettaCommons/documentation/application_documentation/rna/rna-denovo.md

 ##Required file

-You need only one input file to run RNA structure modeling:
+FARNA (rna_denovo) can accept sequence & secondary structure from command line, and does not require any files.
+However, using file input can help with organizing runs.

+##Optional additional files:

 -   The [[fasta file]]: it is a sequence file for your rna.

-##Optional additional files:

 -   A [Parameter files to specify Watson/Crick base pairs and strand boundaries](#parameter-files-to-specify-watson/crick-base-pairs-and-strand-boundaries).
 This can specify base pairs that are held together during the run, as well as boundaries between independent chains.